apnadkarni/blt/man/tree.rst

   a sublist of key value pairs representing the node's data, and 3) a list of tags for the node.
 Nodes are created starting from *node*.
 Nodes can be listed in any order.
-If a node's path describes ancestor nodes that do not already exist, they are automatically created.
-The valid *switches* are listed below:
+If a node's path describes ancestor nodes that do not already exist, they are automatically created.  *Switches* may be any of the following.

   **-overwrite**
     Overwrite nodes that already exist.
 Normally nodes are always created,